 What Else Should I Know?

-As someone who now has to pay for a two-year-old, I love the companion pass.
-As long as one of the tickets is $196 (for the Delta Platinum Amex companion cert) or more, we come out ahead of the annual fee.
+As someone who now has to pay for a child, I love the companion pass.
+As long as one of the tickets is priced at $251 (for the Delta Platinum Amex companion cert) or more, we come out ahead of the annual fee.

 Honestly, I hold the Delta Platinum Amexes simply for the companion passes.
 They save me that much money.